CONFERENCE SCHEDULE

 Richard Voreis, Founder & CEO, Consulting Collaborative

-- Discuss a strategic planning process to develop company goals and employee accountability that supports them
+3. Apply a strategic planning process to formulate company goals and establish systems of employee accountability aligned with those goals.

 The 4-Day Workweek: Opening Doors in the Industry

-Can a longtime small business produce more and make more money while their employees work less?!
-Join Butler Doors, Inc., as they share their journey of transitioning to a 4-day workweek in their manufacturing and production operations.
-In this session, they will discuss the challenges and successes of implementing a 4-day workweek for industrial workers of their small business.
-Learn how this innovative approach has boosted productivity, improved employee morale, and maintained their commitment to exceptional service… all without negative impacts to Butler Doors’ financial goals.
-Discover practical insights and strategies that can help other businesses in the industry unlock similar benefits for their company’s profit goals and employees.
+Can a longtime small business produce more and increase profitability while employees work less?
+This session explores the real-world experience of transitioning to a 4-day workweek in a manufacturing and production environment.
+Presenters will discuss the challenges and successes of implementing this model for industrial workers, highlighting how it boosted productivity, improved employee morale, and upheld a strong commitment to service—without compromising financial performance.
+Gain practical insights and strategies to help your business achieve similar results for both employee satisfaction and profitability.

 SAFE SCHOOLS